-Today is the first of February.
-Somewhere last night, a ewe was born and this morning is peacefully nestled at its mother’s side, warmed by her body, nourished by her milk.
+On the first of February, somewhere during the night, a ewe is born and the next morning is peacefully nestled at its mother’s side, warmed by her body, nourished by her milk.
 This is a pleasing sign of spring, as are the days which are visibly lengthening.
-In Ireland, the first day of February is widely celebrated at St. Brigid’s Day for the Christians, and as Imbolc for present-day pre-Christians, with some similarities to Groundhog Day when we pause to speculate on the imminent or distant arrival of spring.
+In Ireland, the first day of February is widely celebrated at St. Brigid’s Day for the Christians, and as symbolic for present-day pre-Christians, with some similarities to Groundhog Day when we pause to speculate on the imminent or distant arrival of spring.

 Most of us are familiar with Saint Patrick as the patron saint of Ireland, but Saint Brigid is the sole woman who also carries this honor.
 Brigid, who was born around 525 AD, established a religious house for women in Kildare.
 There are remarkable stories about this woman, but the one I like the most is that from a very young age, she gave things away.
 If someone needed something, food or whatever, and she had some, she just gave it to them.
 Apparently this annoyed her father, but Brigid persisted.
 The mystery in it, though, and the part of the story that I like the most, is that, in spite of her giving food away to the poor, her pantry was always full.
 Isn’t this love, too, in that the more love you give away, the more you have in your heart, your “pantry” for love?